shopwp/www/README.md

 [![N|Solid](https://simpleblend.net/wpshop-temp-logo-new.png)](https://wpshop.io)

-> Sync your Shopify store with WordPress.
-A plugin designed to be hackable, seamless, and lightweight.
+> Sell your Shopify products on WordPress.
+A plugin designed to be extensible, seamless, and powerful

 Website: https://wpshop.io